 - Increase collaboration between Saint Louis University School of Medicine and the St. Louis community

-- Fostering the Jesuit tradition - agents of change who work to bring about a more just, humane world
+- Foster the Jesuit tradition - agents of change who work to bring about a more just, humane world

 Office of Diversity, Equity and Inclusion (ODEI)

-The Office of Diversity, Equity and Inclusion (ODEI) was established as a part of an institutional improvement plan.
-The Office of Diversity, Equity & Inclusion oversees the School of Medicine’s efforts to promote inclusion for the medical school community.
+The Office of Diversity, Equity, and Inclusion (ODEI) was established as a part of an institutional improvement plan.
+The Office of Diversity, Equity, and Inclusion oversees the School of Medicine’s efforts to promote inclusion for the medical school community.
 Programs, events and initiatives are designed to raise awareness, inspire action, support equitable employment and cultivate a culture of diversity and inclusion.